Halle Arbaugh

 - Generation Next Creative Writing Award winner

 In her writing, she seeks to explore narratives through traditional and unconventional storytelling mediums, dealing with themes such as the psychological character of the modern American, the artist's place in society, romance as a fictional construct and more.
 Her writing is informed by the places in which she has lived, including the Midwest, New York, New Orleans, New England, and France, where she studied in high school.
-Halle holds a B.A. in Creative Writing from the University of Southern California, where she was a Dean's Scholar.
-She splits her time between Malibu and Big Sur.
+In 2024, Halle founded Uplifters Ranch Films, a film, television, and literary development company.
+Named after the historic Hollywood club, The Uplifters, Uplifters Ranch Films is dedicated to illuminating rising voices in film and television, uplifting and evolving our world through narrative filmmaking and storytelling in both written and film formats.
+Halle is also the founder of Big Beach Reads, which she co-produced as a literary and film endeavor with Big Beach Films.
+She also hosts a podcast, From Didion's Desk.